Juror Information

 Trial Procedure

-The procedure for the trial is as follows: First, counsel outlines what they expect their evidence will be.
+The procedure for the trial is as follows: First, counsel outline what they expect their evidence will be.
 These opening statements are not evidence, but they are a preview of the claims of each party, designed to help you follow the evidence as it is presented.
 Then the state or plaintiff offers its evidence.
 The defendant may, but need not, offer evidence.
 If the defendant presents evidence, the state or plaintiff may present rebuttal evidence.
 The trial concludes with the arguments of counsel and the instructions of law by the Court.
 Thereafter, you deliberate on your verdict.

 Juror Responsibilities

 Jurors must arrive promptly to court.
 A trial cannot begin until all jurors are present.
 Jurors are required to give their undivided attention to the proceedings.
 Jurors must listen closely to the judge, witnesses, and attorneys.
 Jurors must consider the evidence presented and make an intelligent decision based on the evidence presented in court.
-Remember, the outcome of the case in extremely important to the parties that are involved.
-Jurors cannot let television, radio, newspapers, or other publicity concerning the case influence their decision.
+Remember, the outcome of the case is extremely important to the parties that are involved.
+Jurors cannot let social media, television, radio, newspapers, or other publicity concerning the case influence their decision.
 A verdict must be based solely on the evidence presented during the trial.

 While Trial Is In Progress